 With Settlement Talks Stalled, What's Next for "Greenwood Pond: Double Site"?

 Settlement talks the past two months between Land Art Movement leader Mary Miss and the Des Moines Art Center, which commissioned the artist to create the environmental sculpture Greenwood Pond: Double Site for its permanent collection – and which they now plan to destroy – have yielded no results.
 The talks follow a lawsuit filed by the artist on April 4, 2024, against the Art Center for breach of contract and violations of the Visual Artists Rights Act (VARA).
 The next hearing about Miss’ suit is scheduled for August 25, 2025, though another ruling about whether demolition of the site can proceed could come this month.
 Throughout this process the artist has been represented by Ben Arato, along with Steve Wandro and Alison Kanne, with the Des Moines-based firm Wandro, Kanne & Lalor, PC.
-In addition, attorney Christine Stein, a leading national expert on VARA, has been providing pro bono counsel.
+In addition, attorney Christine Steiner, a leading national expert on VARA, has been providing pro bono counsel.

 To date, Mary Miss and Wando have won two important court decisions: in the first, on April 8, 2024, Judge Stephen Locher of the U.S. District Court for the Southern District of Iowa issued a temporary restraining order and ruled that “Miss has shown a likelihood of irreparable harm”; a month later on May 3, Judge Locher issued a preliminary injunction and wrote that “Miss is likely to prevail on the merits of her breach of contract claim.”